zachary-horvath/zachary-horvath/README.md

 ----

-I'm a full-stack web designer, developer, and marketer.
+I'm a self-taught product developer, solopreneur, & educator.
 I love to write and create content, and I build websites that are fast, responsive, intuitive, and dynamic.

 -----